Vacation rentals in Castle Hill

 |10 properties allow pets|

 |10 properties are a good fit for families|

 Total number of reviews

 Your guide to Castle Hill

 With fewer than 150 homes and no public services to speak of, Castle Hill is hardly your typical tourist destination.
 Yet over the years, word has traveled to urbanites in search of adventure in the wide-open Canterbury high country.
 Now considered to be the epicenter of New Zealand’s South Island climbing scene, the Castle Hill basin, located between the Torlesse and Craigieburn mountain ranges, is a magnet for rock climbers lured by its signature limestone formations, some 30 million years old.
 Today, it’s a natural playground for adventure seekers drawn to the area’s four ski fields, while Craigieburn Forest Park and Korowai/Torlesse Tussocklands Park attract visitors for caving, hiking, fishing, and biking a growing number of mountain biking trails.

 The best time to stay in a vacation rental in Castle Hill

 Castle Hill experiences a fairly comfortable summer and a cold and windy winter; it remains partly cloudy year-round.
 Warm weather typically lasts from early December through mid-March, with average daily temperatures in the mid-60 degrees Fahrenheit.
 The cooler season lasts from early June through late August, with daily temperatures averaging in the mid-50s.
 The coldest days can drop to just above freezing, and wind chill is a huge factor, especially when venturing up into the mountains.
 Always be sure to check local forecasts before heading out for hikes, as swift changes in temperature can occur at higher altitudes.

-What are the top things to do in Castle Hill?
+Top things to do in Castle Hill

 Cave Stream Scenic Reserve